stagfoo/dango/README.md

 ## Goal

-I wanted to make a little util that allowed me to get just pick the files I wanted from a folder in the terminal and pipe those paths into other clis like mv or copy or clipboard
+I wanted to make a little util that allowed me to get just pick the files I wanted from a folder in the terminal and pipe those paths into other clis like mv or copy or clipboard things like keys or templates or envs between miroservices

 ## Install structions for now (might make an installer)